Metacognition for SEND and Neurodivergent Students

 Effective metacognitive strategies for ADHD:

 External working memory supports are important.
-Checklists, graphic organis ers, and written strategy prompts compensate for working memory limitations and reduce the cognitive load of trying to remember metacognitive steps whilst also completing a task.
+Checklists, graphic organis ers, and written strategy prompts help with working memory limits.
+They also reduce cognitive load, so learners do not have to remember metacognitive steps whilst completing a task.

 Dyslexia affects around 10% of people, impacting reading and spelling.
 It goes beyond literacy skills to affect how learners think about their learning.
 Researchers such as Swanson (1992) and Borkowski (1996) found that metacognition is important.
 Flavell (1979) explored thinking during reading and written tasks.

-Burden (2008) showed learners with dyslexia can develop negative beliefs about learning.
-This impacts their engagement with metacognitive thinking.
-Addressing literacy needs and metacognitive awareness is therefore key.
+Burden (2005) showed that learners with dyslexia can develop negative beliefs about themselves as learners (see "Dyslexia and Self-Concept", Whurr).
+This can affect how they engage with metacognitive thinking.
+For this reason, it is key to address both literacy needs and metacognitive awareness.

 Metacognitive challenges specific to dyslexia: